JaminMartin/spcs_instruments/README.md

 Where after the @ you can provide either a tag or branch. .
 You can find the specific latest tagged release [here](https://github.com/JaminMartin/spcs_instruments/tags).

-This will install the `PyFeX` (Python experiment manager) CLI tool that runs your experiment file as a global system package.
+This will install the `Rex` (Rust experiment manager) CLI tool that runs your experiment file as a global system package.
-`PyFeX` in a nutshell an isolated python environment masquerading as a system tool.
+`Rex` in a nutshell an isolated python environment masquerading as a system tool.
 This allows you to write simple python scripts for your experiments.

 To run an experiment you can then just invoke
 ```
-pfx -p your_experiment.py
+rex -p your_experiment.py
 ```
 Anywhere on the system. `PyFeX` has a few additional features.
 It can loop over an experiment `n` number of times as well as accept a delay until an experiment starts.
 It can also (currently only at UC) send an email with the experimental log files and in future experiment status if there has been an error.
 To see the full list of features and commands run
 ```
-pfx --help
+rex --help
 ```
 which lists the full command set
 ```
-A commandline experiment manager for SPCS-Instruments
+A commandline experiment manager

-Usage: pfx [OPTIONS] --path <PATH>
+Usage: rex [OPTIONS] --path <PATH>

 Options:
   -v, --verbosity <VERBOSITY>  desired log level, info displays summary of connected instruments & recent data. debug will include all data, including standard output from Python [default: 2]